 - Publicly thank and congratulate the team for good work at every opportunity.
 Nothing provides more satisfaction than being appreciated by your peers and leadership team.

 You have attended events hosted by The Growth Faculty, can you share a couple of takeaways that helped you lead your team?

 Definitely.
 We have taken our entire leadership team to several Growth Faculty events.
 My favourite was Jim Collins in Melbourne a few years ago.
 He was inspirational, but the single message we took away from that was the need to focus on a “20 mile march” when running and governing the business.
-After that conference we instituted regular governance meetings that didn’t try and achieve too much, focussing instead on steady, incremental improvements to our business.
+After that conference we instituted regular governance meetings that didn’t try to achieve too much, focusing instead on steady, incremental improvements to our business.
 Having a common language really helped our team get on board with not trying to perform miracles every time we had a good idea.

 What can you say to impress upon business owners that they need to transition and embrace technology?

 - Embrace just enough technology to make your life (work, home etc) easier but don’t over invest because it will start to embrace you.

 - Enterprise IT projects have a reputation for being large, expensive failures.
 I think that’s because the organisation is trying to do too much at once, instead of adopting the “20 mile march” mantra of a little bit each day/week/month.
 Embrace technology in thin-slices, incrementally and in a controlled way that allows your organisation to adopt and master.
 You’ll be amazed how much faster you can move when you slow down and take smaller steps.